zouzoun/Hyprland-dotfiles/README.md

 ## /!\ This repo is still in construction

 ## Installation on Arch Linux or Arch-based only
 If you use Arch Linux or an arch-based distro, you can use the installation script `install.sh`.

+> [!Note]
+> The script may not work.
+If there's a problem, please open an issue and I'll try to fix it.

 ```bash
 git clone https://github.com/zouzoun/Hyprland-dotfiles.git